-After visiting Bryce Canyon on a couple occasions, I still hadn’t fulfilled my dream of hiking down to the bottom of the canyon with my photography gear.
+After visiting Bryce Canyon on a couple of occasions, I still hadn’t fulfilled my dream of hiking down to the bottom of the canyon with my photography gear.
 The first time, I was hard pressed for time and could only drive along the rim of Bryce Canyon for a couple of hours, stopping only for a short period at vista points along the way.

 During my two-week Southwest driving trip the following year, I dedicated an entire day to Bryce Canyon.
 But, again, I was out of luck.
 When I reached the park in the middle of May, the weather started rapidly changing and the warm spring morning transformed into a winter day complete with heavy snowfall.
 A hike down the canyon was out of the question.